nerves-project-attic/nerves_network_interface/README.md

     chmod +s priv/net_basic

 Keep in mind that running `setuid` on the net_basic port binary could have security implications in your system.
+The `Makefile` will automatically call `sudo` to do this, but that can be disabled.

 ## Running